 In contrast with medieval procedure, Catholics in recent centuries have not merely distinguished but even separated philosophy and theology.
-The result was two theologies: there was a natural theology in the philosophy course; there was a further systematic or speculative theology concerned with an orderly presentation of the mysteries of faith.
+The result was two theologies: there was a natural philosophy in theology in the philosophy course; there was a further systempatic or speculative theology concerned with an orderly presentation of the mysteries of faith.
 I think the separation unfortunate.
-In the first place it was misleading, Time and again students took it for granted that systematic theology was just more philosophy and so of no religious significance.
-At the opposite pole there were those that argued that a natural philosophy does not attain the Christian God and, further, that what is not the Christian God is an intruder and an idol.
-In the second place, the separation weakened both natural theology and systematic theology.
-It weakened natural theology for abstruse philosophic concepts lose nothin of their validity and can gain enormously in acceptability when they are associated with their religious equivalents.
-It weakened systematic theology for the separation prevents the presentation of systematics as the Christian prolongation of what man can begin to know by his native powers.
+In the first place it was misleading.
+Time and again students took it for granted that systematic theology was just more philosophy and so of no religious ran were significance.
+At the opposite pole there are those that argued that a natural philosophy does not attain the Christian God and, further, that what is not the Christian God is an intruder weakened and an idol.
+In the second place, the separation weakens both weakened natural theology and systematic theology.
+It, weakens natural theology for abstruse philosophic 11 concepts lose nothing of their validity and can gain enormously in acceptability when they are associated with their religious equivalents. weakened It weakens systematic theology for the separation prevents the presentation of systematics as the pr Christian prolongation of what man can begin to know by his native powers.
 In the third place, the separation seems founded on a mistake.
-As long as it is assumed that philosophy goes forward with such sublime objectivity that it is totally independent of the human mind that thinks it then, no doubt, there is something to be said for issuing a claim to such objectivity for preliminary matters of concern to the faith.
-But the fact of the matteer is that proof becomes rigorous only within a systematically formulated horizon, that the formulation of horizons varies with the presence and absence of intellectual, moral, religious conversion, and that conversion is never the logical consequence of one's previous position but, on the contrary, a radical revision of that position.
+As long sublime as it is assumed that philosophy goes forward with such subling, objectivity that it is totally independent of the human mind that thinks it then, no doubt, there is something to be said preliminary for issuing a claim to such objectivity for matters of concern to the faith.
+But the fact of the matter is that proof becomes rigorous only within a systematically formulated horizon, that the formulation of horizons varies with the presence and absence of intellectual, moral, religious conversion, and that conversion is never the logical consequence of one's previous position but, on the contrary, a radical revision of that position.